-- To remove background contributions from light resonances, events that contain a pair of leptons (passing the loose lepton requirements outlined in Section 5.2.1) with an invariant mass less than or equal to 12 GeV are vetoed. - Events with anomalously large MET (caused by e.g. detector noise) are removed with the CMS MET group MET Filters 6. - To ensure that electrons are well measured, some requirements are implemented on top of the requirements outlined in Chapter 5; the number of missing hits (the lostHits property) is required to be 0, and and the electrons are required to pass the conversion veto (the convVeto property must be True). - For simulated events, the leptons in the event are further required to pass MC truth requirements to ensure that they are prompt (the genPartFlav property is required to be 1 or 15).
+- To remove background contributions from light resonances, events that contain a pair of leptons (passing the loose lepton requirements outlined in Section 5.3) with an invariant mass less than or equal to 12 GeV are vetoed. - Events with anomalously large $p{\rm T}^{\rm miss}$ (caused by e.g. detector noise) are removed with the CMS MET group $p{\rm T}^{\rm miss}$ Filters [46]. - To ensure that electrons are well measured, some requirements are implemented on top of the requirements outlined in Chapter 5; the number of missing hits (the lostHits property) is required to be 0, and and the electrons are required to pass the conversion veto (the convVeto property must be True). - For simulated events, the leptons in the event are further required to pass MC truth requirements to ensure that they are prompt (the genPartFlav property is required to be 1 or 15).
+This ensures that we do not include any MC contributions in the nonprompt estimation (which is estimated with a data-driven approach, as described in Chapter 8).